Create a planning report story

 As part of the publishing process, the story checker will review all content for permission issues and flag anything with sharing permissions that are more restrictive than that of your story.

-- Click Publish.
+8. Click Publish.

-In this lesson, you took a static planning report document and transformed it into a dynamic, interactive, and engaging story map.
+In this tutorial, you took a static planning report document and transformed it into a dynamic, interactive, and engaging story map.
 You could edit this story as development proceeds, or you could create a series of story maps to keep the community informed on progress.

-You can find more lessons in the Learn ArcGIS Lesson Gallery.
+You can find more tutorials in the tutorial gallery.